hmxmilohax/rock-band-3-deluxe/readme.md

 ## Songs

-You can find song packs compatible with all Rock Band titles for both platforms on the [Spreadsheet](https://docs.google.com/spreadsheets/d/1-3lo2ASxM-3yVr_JH14F7-Lc1v2_FcS5Rv_yDCANEmk/edit#gid=0).
+~~You can find song packs compatible with all Rock Band titles for both platforms on the [Spreadsheet](https://docs.google.com/spreadsheets/d/1-3lo2ASxM-3yVr_JH14F7-Lc1v2_FcS5Rv_yDCANEmk/edit#gid=0).~~

-You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for Rock Band games.
+There are currently no Wii songs available on the spreadsheet, instead use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to convert/generate your own custom song packs for Rock Band 3 on Wii.

 ## Included Dependencies